kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ## Terminal Operations

 Terminal operations of entity sequences execute the queries right now, then obtain the query results and perform some calculations on them.
-Now lets talk about some terminal operations of them, which are almost the same as `kotlin.Sequence`.
+Now let's talk about some terminal operations of them, which are almost the same as `kotlin.Sequence`.

 ### toCollection